-Nine juries, representing a broad cross-section of excellence in the various disciplines, are appointed annually to judge the candidate pool.
-The juries convene from January through March, and finalists are expected to come to the Academy office in New York for interviews (see below for the interview schedule).
+Nine juries, representing a broad cross-section of leaders in the various Rome Prize disciplines, are appointed annually to judge the candidate pool.
+The juries convene in January and February to select finalists for each category.
+Those applicants selected as finalists will be invited to interview with the jurors via video conference in February or March 2021 (see below for the interview schedule).
 The winners are approved by the Academy’s Board of Trustees and announced in April.

 The jurors’ primary criterion is excellence.
 They will consider the quality of an applicant’s submission and select candidates who are not only outstanding in their respective fields, but also at a point in their careers when the Rome Prize is likely to be crucial to their future growth and development.

 Read lists of Rome Prize jurors from the past few years.

 Applicants who are selected as finalists will be contacted three to four weeks prior to the interview date scheduled for their category.

 Humanities (for Ancient Studies, Medieval Studies, Renaissance and Early Modern Studies, and Modern Italian Studies)

 Historic Preservation and Conservation

 In order to facilitate cross-disciplinary work and the dissemination of scholarly and artistic production during a Fellow’s residency, project funding is available to Rome Prize winners.
 Projects will be considered that involve collaborative work between AAR Fellows, members of other national academies, and/or cultural and academic institutions in Rome.
 This work should take place during the fellowship year and may take the form of publications, symposia, exhibitions, site-specific projects, or any project with a public component.